or you can mail a check to

 THE SANCTUARY FOR SENIOR DOGS is a nonprofit organization dedicated to the rescue, adoption, and lifelong care of senior dogs abandoned in shelters and pounds.
 All of our dogs live in Sanctuary-approved foster homes until a permanent home can be found.
-Senior dogs too ill to be adopted stay in a Sanctuary hospice foster home for life.
+Senior dogs too ill or too emotionally fragile to be adopted stay in a Sanctuary hospice foster home for life.
 All senior dogs are spayed or neutered prior to placement.

 Your generous donation allows our work with the abandoned senior dog population to continue and to grow.
 Without your support, our work would not be possible.
 Please give generously.
 Dogs like Oscar and Mandy are counting on you.
 Click the link above to donate through PayPal.
 Visit our Support the Sanctuary page for other ways of donating and helping.
 Or visit our Sponsor a Sanctuary Senior Dog to make your pledge of monthly support to help meet the ongoing needs of a sanctuary senior dog.

 All Sanctuary dogs live in foster homes with families to care for them and love them; we do not house our senior dogs in a shelter.
 At times, senior dogs may enter short-term boarding until space opens up in our foster care system.

 You can meet our Sanctuary dogs and your next best friend at our Adoption & Education Center in the Old Brooklyn neighborhood of Cleveland on the last Sunday of each month between 2 & 4 PM except holidays.
 If you want to meet one special dog, call us first to see who is scheduled to attend.